-- a) File complaints with the police, and depend on them for protection. - b) Turn "straight". - c) Hire some lawyers and attempt to sue his antagonists for harassment and violations of his civil rights. - d) A combination of a) and d).
+a) File complaints with the police, and depend on them for protection.

+- b) Turn "straight". - c) Get a gang of gays together, go out and administer a beating one of his assailants; that will send a message to his abusers and solve the problem. - d) Hire some lawyers and attempt to sue his antagonists for harassment and violations of his civil rights. - e) A combination of a) and c).